NETWORK READINESS

 EQUIPMENT

-- Phones, headsets, laptops, and cell phones can
+- Phones, headsets, laptops, and cell phones can play a significant role in the quality of your calls.

-portal and will arrive to you ready for Zero-Touch
+- IP phones must be added in the Comporium web portal and will arrive to you ready for Zero-Touch Provisioning.

 PRE-QUALIFYING YOUR NETWORK